 - The Altra EGOTM and the InnerFLEXTM layer in the midsole are responsible for the impressively softer feel and an advanced cushioning experience users have in the Altra Escalante.

 - The FootPodTM technology further improves the shoe’s flexibility through its strategic metatarsal mapping.

 The Altra Escalante has a standard running length and comes in the standard medium width of D and B for men and women, respectively.
 Also, its decidedly wider toe-box makes it suitable for runners with wide feet and those who just want natural toe-splay to be accommodated.

 The Altra Escalante utilizes the FootPodTM technology in its outsole for efficient mapping of bones and the runner’s foot-tendons.
-This technology results in an increased natural flexibility and responsive movement.
+This technology, which is also used in the Escalante 1.5, results in an increased natural flexibility and responsive movement.

 The fully-cushioned Zero DropTM midsole is an optimal combination of soft cushioning and light weight.
 It ensures weight balance from the heel to the forefoot region, thereby allowing the runner to perform more efficiently on the roads.